dxinteractive/ResponsiveAnalogRead/README.md

 An article discussing the design of the algorithm can be found [here](http://damienclarke.me/code/posts/writing-a-better-noise-reducing-analogread).

+###Impending version bump
+Written 14/07/2016
+Improvements to the sleep algorithm will be pushed as a minor version upgrade soon.
+Special thanks to /u/brontide for the assistance.

 ##How to install

 In the Arduino IDE, go to Sketch > Include libraries > Manage libraries, and search for ResponsiveAnalogInput.